WHOIGit/ifcb_classifier/README.md

   --model-id ID         Default is "{date}__{TRAINING_ID}" --epochs-log ELOG     Specify a csv filename.
 Includes epoch, loss, validation loss, and f1 scores.
 Default is epochs.csv --args-log ALOG       Specify a human-readable yaml filename.
 Includes all user-specified and default training parameters.
 Default is args.yml
+  --onnx                Additionally output an onnx version of the model

   --results FNAME [SERIES ...]
                         FNAME: Specify a validation-results filename or pattern.
 Valid patterns are: "{epoch}".
                                Accepts .json .h5 and .mat file formats.